steff880/MS1-project-Stefs-Recipes/README.md

             3. In the **Footer** of the site, social media icons are pushed to the left and have no padding in between.

-    -   Tested on Chrome using different devices via google chrome device emulators
+    -   Tested on Chrome using different devices via google chrome device emulators and all works fine.
     -   Also tested on the folowing physical mobile devices:

-        1. Samsung Galaxy S9 plus
+        1. Samsung Galaxy S9 plus and works fine

-        2. Samsung Galaxy s8
+        2. Samsung Galaxy s8 and works fine

-        3. Huawei P30
+        3. Huawei P30 adn works fine

 ### Testing User Stories